How is the current sergeant at arms chosen?

 As the Senate's chief law enforcement officer, the SAA supervises the Senate wing of the Capitol, maintaining security in the Capitol and in all the Senate buildings, and controlling access to the Senate Chamber and galleries through a team of doorkeepers.
 The SAA also protects the senators and can arrest and detain any person violating Senate rules.
-On the orders of the Senate, the SAA is the only person who can arrest the president of the United States.
 Additionally, the SAA can compel senators to come to the Senate Chamber to establish a quorum.

 As a member of the Capitol Police Board, the SAA also helps to oversee the operations of the United States Capitol Police.
 Alternating with the House sergeant at arms, the Senate SAA serves as chairman of the Capitol Police Board every other year.

 What are the duties as the protocol officer?